chiahuichen/Teachers_pet/README.md

 # Teachers_pet
 Teacher's Pet is a developing project to provide educators with handy grading and creating reports tools.
 Teachers_pet_text_editor is a part of the Teacher's Pet project.
-It features save_files, open_files, theme, timer and word count functions.
+It features:
+timer,
+word count,
+open file,
+new file,
+save file,
+save as,
+theme,
+showing a warning if a file is not saved before closed.

 There are other functions currently under development.

 ![layout of editor](screenshots/layout.png)